Jack Lord: Career

 Lord received theatrical training from Sanford Meisner at the Neighborhood Playhouse.
-He worked first as a car salesman for Horgan Ford, then later as a Cadillac salesman in New York to fund his studies.
+He worked as a car salesman to fund his studies.
 Later he studied at the Actors Studio.

-His Broadway debut was as Slim Murphy in Horton Foote's The Traveling Lady with Kim Stanley.
-The show ran for 30 performances, October 27, 1954, through November 20, 1954.
-Lord won the Theatre World Award for his performance.
+His Broadway debut was as Slim Murphy in Horton Foote's The Traveling Lady with Kim Stanley in 1954.
+The show ran for 30 performances, but Lord won the Theatre World Award for his performance.
 Lord was then cast as Brick as a replacement for Ben Gazzara in the 1955–1956 production of Cat on a Hot Tin Roof.
-He had been in The Little Hut (his first play), The Illegitimist, and The Savage.

-Lord's first commercial film role was in the 1949 film Project X, an anti-Communist production.
-He was associate producer in his 1950 film Cry Murder.
+Lord's first commercial movie was the propaganda film Project X. He rose to associate producer on Cry Murder.
 In 1957, Lord starred in Williamsburg: the Story of a Patriot, which has run daily at Colonial Williamsburg since then.
-In 1958, Lord co-starred as Buck Walden in God's Little Acre, the film adaptation of Erskine Caldwell's 1933 novel.
+In 1958, Lord co-starred in God's Little Acre, the film adaptation of Erskine Caldwell's 1933 novel.

-Lord was the first actor to play the character Felix Leiter in the James Bond film series, introduced in 1962 in the first Bond film, Dr. No. According to screenwriter Richard Maibaum, Lord then demanded co-star billing, a bigger role and more money to reprise the role in Goldfinger, which resulted in director Guy Hamilton casting Cec Linder in the role; thereafter, until David Hedison played the role for a second time in 1989's Licence to Kill, the character would be played by a different actor for each appearance.
+Lord was the first actor to play the character Felix Leiter in the James Bond film series, introduced in 1962 in Dr. No. Lord demanded co-star billing, a bigger role, and more money to continue in the part.
+This led to Guy Hamilton casting Cec Linder; thereafter, until David Hedison returned to the role in Licence to Kill, Leiter was played by a different actor in each film.